Build System

 • EXTRA_COMPONENT_DIRS: Optional list of additional directories to search for components.
 Paths can be relative to the project directory, or absolute.

 • COMPONENTS: A list of component names to build into the project.
 Defaults to all components found in the COMPONENT_DIRS directories.
 Use this variable to "trim down" the project for faster build times.
 Note that any component which "requires" another component via the REQUIRES or PRIV_REQUIRES arguments on component registration will automatically have it added to this list, so the COMPONENTS list can be very short.
+The MINIMAL_BUILD build property can be used as an alternative to specifying only the main component in COMPONENTS.

 • BOOTLOADER_IGNORE_EXTRA_COMPONENT: Optional list of components, placed in bootloader_components/, that should be ignored by the bootloader compilation.
 Use this variable if a bootloader component needs to be included conditionally inside the project.